pierre-24/ec-interface/DOCUMENTATION.md

 ### 2. Run VASP

 Run VASP in each and every directory that was created in the previous step.
-If you are curious, you will notice that the difference between directories is the value of `NELECT`, which sets the number of electron in the calculation.
+If you are curious, you will notice that the difference between directories is the value of `NELECT`, which sets the number of electrons in the calculation.

 ### 3. Extract the results